- Head Lindsey Hughes

 Most importantly, in a changing world of uncertainty and pressure, girls find at Channing an oasis of calm purpose, where pupils of all ages are encouraged to think for themselves and to keep an open mind.
 Every member of the School belongs to our famously warm, supportive community.
 Pupils, staff and visitors alike comment on the indefinable ‘feel’ of the School, its very special atmosphere and unique ethos, which is so different compared to other schools in the area.

-‘Adelante’, our Spanish Language Programme, launched in 2016, has quickly added to our individuality and is a key benefit of a Channing education, in both the Junior and Senior School.
-Designed to inspire and educate pupils and staff to gain a proficiency in Spanish and an appreciation of the Hispanic cultures, the aim of the programme is to ensure that all pupils leave the school with a high degree of competency and fluency in Spanish.
+‘Adelante’, our MFL Programme, launched in 2016, has quickly added to our individuality and is a key benefit of a Channing education, in both the Junior and Senior School.
+Designed to inspire and educate pupils to gain proficiency in one or more European languages and an appreciation of the related cultures.
+The aim is to ensure that all pupils leave the school with a high degree of competency and fluency in at least one modern foreign language, ideally becoming dual linguists by the time they reach their GCSEs.

 At Channing, we have always done our best to ensure that girls who would benefit from an education at the School are not excluded for financial reasons.
 We offer means-tested financial support with the payment of school fees to parents/guardians who would otherwise be unable to afford them.
 These bursaries may be awarded in the form of a discount of up to 100% on tuition fees, depending on the financial circumstances of applicants.